ProfesseurShadoko/Searching-cycles-in-Wikipedia/README.md

 - you are only allowed to navigate through Wikipedia by following the urls on the page

 Finding an optimal solution to this problem would be easy using the objects of this problem.
 But the goal here was different.
 A clever technique in this game is to always follow the first url of the page.
-Doing this, you are certain to land on the "philosophy" page (still in french).
+Doing this, you are certain to land on the *philosophy* page (still in french).
 Once you reach this page, you begin your search.
 The question is the following: do you always land on the philosphy page with this strategy?

 ## Structure of the code